Singapore maths FAQs

 How good is Singapore maths?

-Singapore students consistently perform well in maths in international assessments, and always exceed Australian students.
-Hyperbole aside, this news article comments on some of the latest statistics.
+Singapore consistently produces students that outperform other nations in international assessments, and always outperform Australian students.
+This article comments on some of the latest statistics.

 Singapore maths for schools

 Where do I find information about implementing Singapore maths at my school?